SPLITTER ORCHESTER

 splitter orchester at heimathafen, berlin 2018. photo: uta neumann

-Current line-up 2022: Burkhard Beins (Percussion), Anthea Caddy (Cello), Roy Carroll (Electro-Acoustics) Anat Cohavi (Bass Clarinet), Axel Dörner (Trumpet), Sabine Ercklentz (Trumpet), Kai Fagaschinski (Clarinet), Emilio Gordoa (Percussion), Robin Hayward (Tuba), Steve Heather (Percussion), Chris Heenan (Contrabass Clarinet), Patrick Klingenschmitt (Management), Mike Majkowski (Double Bass, Electronics), Magda Mayas (Clavinet), Matthias Müller (Trombone), Andrea Neumann (Inside-Piano), Andrea Parkins (Accordeon, Electronics), Marta Zapparoli (Field Recordings, Electronics), Simon James Phillips (Piano), Michael Thieke (Clarinet), Sabine Vogel (Flutes), Biliana Voutchkova (Violin)
+Current line-up 2024: Burkhard Beins (Percussion), Roy Carroll (Electro-Acoustics), Anat Cohavi (Bass Clarinet), Axel Dörner (Trumpet), Sabine Ercklentz (Trumpet), Kai Fagaschinski (Clarinet), Emilio Gordoa (Percussion), Robin Hayward (Tuba), Steve Heather (Percussion), Chris Heenan (Contrabass Clarinet), Patrick Klingenschmitt (Management), Mike Majkowski (Double Bass, Electronics), Matthias Müller (Trombone), Andrea Neumann (Inside-Piano), Andrea Parkins (Accordeon, Electronics), Marta Zapparoli (Field Recordings, Electronics), Michael Thieke (Clarinet), Sabine Vogel (Flutes), Biliana Voutchkova (Violin)

 Home of Splitter Orchester